laowantong/paroxython/docs/md/databases.md

 paroxython collect -o DB_NAME DIRECTORY
 ```

-... will create two types of databases, each with their own purpose.
+... will create two kinds of databases, each with their own purpose.

 ### The JSON tag database

 It is this type of so-called NoSQL database that Paroxython draws upon to recommend programs.
-Its schema is as follows:
+Its schema is:

 ```json
 {